 Do you have videos, audio files, or other formats that just don't work with printed media?
-A website may be the perfect place for you to display that type of work.
+An online portfolio website may be the perfect place for you to display that type of work.

 This is the most advanced kind of portfolio that you can create.
 Please don't take the endeavor lightly.
 If you've never written a piece of code in your life, but you really want a website, I'd recommend using a service like Squarespace, Wix, or Carbonmade.
 Each of these services has its own quirks, but will be able to get you off the ground with minimal effort compared to learning HTML (aka internet coding) over a few months.